COMP2150-Game-Design/COMP2150-Prac-07/README.md

 Do a final round of playtesting with a peer.
 Using the questions from the first section of today's prac, provide feedback to your peer on their level.
 Be thorough, kind, and constructive.

 ## Organising your documentation
 Spend the rest of the lesson getting your documentation together.
-If you have not yet started on your report, now is a good time to do so, even if you are just answering with dot points for now to flesh out later.
+If you have not yet started on your design document, now is a good time to do so.
 Make sure all your forms of prototyping are captured and inside your repo, linked up where relevant in your design doc.
 If you have been following an iterative design process, you should already have enough artefacts to meet the three prototype minimum threshold, but make sure you are including any additional design artefacts as well - it'd be great to hear about different ways you are prototyping!

 Finally, make sure all Generative AI uses are declared and evidenced appropriately.

 ## After class
 You have until the assignment due date to submit.
 This means after class you still have time to do some work!
-No matter how far ahead or behind you might feel you are, there's opportunities or improvement or to catch-up.
+No matter how far ahead or behind you might feel you are, there's opportunities for improvement or to catch-up.
 Have a think about what your plan is to get you over the finish line on time.
 If you have any questions, please reach out to unit staff.

 ## Next Week
 Next week, we will be moving on from Unity and looking at the tools used in the final assignment for this unit.